-All Hallows Prep, Cranmore
+All Hallows Prep School, Cranmore

 Headmaster Dr Trevor Richards is a qualified Educational Psychologist – pretty useful, I’d say – and has been in post since January 2017 but with the school for years as Deputy Head and previously the school Ed Psych.

-Music and drama are strong both on the curriculum and extra-curricular, with 12 perepetic music teachers offering 1:1 tuition (want to play the piccolo?) and 100 per cent success rate in LAMDA exams.
-This music room’s in the old billard room – never seen timpani drums in a small prep school before.
+Eleven peripatetic music teachers offering 1:1 tuition (want to play the harp?) and 100 per cent success rate in LAMDA exams.
+This music room’s in the old billiard room – never seen timpani drums in a small prep school before.

 The Learning Support Centre is not just for pupils who are struggling or whatever but for support in any area, including extension work and 1:1 preparation for scholarships (and it’s free).

-From September 2017, Nursery £47/day, Pre-prep (Reception and Yrs 1 & 2) £2,560/term, Yrs 3 & 4 £4,815/term, Yrs 5 & 6 £4,915, Yrs 7 & 8 £4,960 with boarding £7,450/term.
-There’s the option to have up to 25 nights boarding a term for an additional £525/term.
+From September 2019: Nursery £51.50/day; Pre-prep (Reception and Yrs 1 & 2) £2,560/term; Yr 3 £4,815/term; Yr 4 £5,050/term; Yrs 5 & 6 £5,350, Yrs 7 & 8 £5,450/term with boarding £8,250/term.
+There’s the option to have up to 25 nights boarding a term for an additional £580/term.

-The Head’s been well-liked in his previous incarnations and seen as a strong postive force in the school.
+The Head’s been well-liked in his previous incarnations and seen as a strong positive force in the school.
 Parents describe the school as down to earth and caring, producing happy kids that do well.
 The whole child meetings and the fact that the school doesn’t top slice the pupils comes in for praise.
 A good sense of camaraderie between parents and school.

-Good for: anyone wanting a supportive, friendly school with a caring family feel that does well on the academics without being a hothouse
+Good for: Anyone wanting a supportive, friendly school with a caring family feel that does well on the academics without being a hothouse.